Guardians RHP Tanner Bibee exits against Toronto after 5 innings because of leg cramps

-TORONTO (AP) — Cleveland Guardians right-hander Tanner Bibee left Sunday’s start at Toronto after five innings because of cramping in both legs.
+TORONTO (AP) — Cleveland Guardians right-hander Tanner Bibee left Sunday’s start at Toronto after five innings because of cramping in both legs, but said afterward that he doesn't expect to miss any time.

 Bibee came to the mound to warm up for the bottom of the sixth inning, but appeared to be in discomfort, lifting his legs several times and calling the trainer out of the dugout.

-Left-hander Tim Herrin replaced Bibee, who allowed three runs, two earned, and five hits.
+Left-hander Tim Herrin replaced Bibee, who earned the win in Cleveland's 5-4 victory.
+Bibee allowed three runs, two earned, and five hits.

+“It was definitely a battle outing,” Bibee said.
+“There was a lot of adversity today.
+For the most part, not having my best stuff, I feel like I battled pretty well.
+I got through five, felt like I could have got through six.”

 Bibee struck out three and walked two.
 He left with a 4-3 lead.